 - Have the full lighting system of your vehicle turned on.

 - Use low beam lights – high beams reflect ice particles in snow, making it harder to see.

-- Slow down and drive a speed that suits conditions.
+- Slow down and drive at a speed that suits the conditions.

 - Be patient – avoid passing and lane changes.